JuniperChicago/cycle-gun/README.md

 ## Overview

-- Gunjs store is created inside a driver function pointing to an optional peer.
+- Gun.js store is created inside a cycle driver pointing to an optional peer.
 - Method named `get` is returned with the sources.
 - The `get` method accepts a function argument that accesses the gun store directly and returns an event stream.
-- The returned event stream transforms selected events from the gun store into xstream events
+- The returned event stream contains the gun event object
-- transform functions are bundled with the payload and streamed into driver sinks
+- Sink streams contain functions with payload references that are applied directly to the gun.js instance.

 ## Creating `get` Stream

-The get stream applies a function to the gun instance, usually with a `gun.get('key')` and attaches a reactive stream that listens to the response of the initial function and any changes to the data stored under the given key, both the local instance and synced changes from peers of the gun instance as well.
+The get method applies a function directly to the gun instance.
+The `gun.get('key')` example attaches a reactive stream that listens to the response of the initial function and any changes to the data stored under the given key, both the local instance and synced changes from peers of the gun instance as well.

 ```typescript